 27. An estimated 80% of all glass containers recovered for recycling are re-melted in furnaces and used to manufacture new glass containers.

 28. Glass container manufacturers hope to achieve 50 percent recycled content in the manufacture of new glass bottles.
 This achievement would save enough energy to power 21,978 homes for one year and while removing over 181 tons of waste from landfills monthly.

 29. Americans use 80 billion aluminum soda cans each year.

 30. In only three months, enough aluminum cans are thrown out in the United States to rebuild all of our commercial air fleets.

-31. Aluminum cans make up less than 1% of waste in the United States because they are the #1 recycled item.
+31. Aluminum cans make up 1.3% of waste in the United States because they are one of the most recycled items.

 32. There is no limit to the number of times you can recycle an aluminum can.

 33. After recycling, an aluminum can is usually repurposed within 60 days.

 34. Recycling just two aluminum cans save the same amount of energy it takes to power a PC for six hours.

 35. You can make 20 new cans from recycled material using the same amount of energy that it takes to make 1 brand new can.